Asabeneh/30-Days-Of-JavaScript/readMe.md

 # 💻 Day 1: Exercises

 1. Write a single line comment which says, _comments can make code readable_
-2. Write another single comment which says, *welcome to 30DaysOfJavaScript*
+2. Write another single comment which says, *Welcome to 30DaysOfJavaScript*
-3. Write a multiline comment which says, _comments can make code readable, easy to use_ _and informative_
+3. Write a multiline comment which says, _comments can make code readable, easy to reuse_ _and informative_

 4. Create a variable.js file and declare variables and assign string, boolean, undefined and null data types